 Yet, despite these obviously strong response rates, some brands are still hesitant to commit to direct mail.
 They cite its high cost and prolonged production process as two factors influencing their decision.
 But the most often mentioned reason for not fully investing in direct mail is a perceived lack of trackability.

 Some marketers question how they can accurately monitor the success of their direct mail campaigns.
 They can’t seem to quantify their return on investment, and it can be hard for them to precisely attribute sales and leads to their campaigns since many other factors can contribute to conversions and customer inquiries.
-Realistically, with proper planning and an understanding of the approaches available, you can easily measure the effectiveness of your direct mail.
+In actuality, with proper planning and an understanding of the approaches available, you can easily measure the effectiveness of your direct mail.

 The importance of tracking and measuring your direct mail campaigns cannot be overstated.
 Without measurement, you won’t know how well the channel works for your product or service.
 Luckily, there are several ways to measure effectiveness.
 The challenge comes in setting up detailed tracking methods prior to your mailing and sticking with them over time.
 Just be sure to keep in mind that all points of contact on your direct mail piece—phone number, web address, etc.—should be considered trackable.